lasseoe/visitcph/README.md

 ### Smørrebrød

 [Danish Smørrebrød](https://www.seriouseats.com/2014/12/smorrebrod-introduction-danish-sandwich.html) is a traditional dish that is like an open faced sandwich, but on rye bread, and features different combinations of seafood, meats, cheese and vegetables.
-Dane's enjoy beer and schnaps or [aquavit](https://en.wikipedia.org/wiki/Akvavit) with their smørrebrød.
+Danes enjoy beer and schnaps or [aquavit](https://en.wikipedia.org/wiki/Akvavit) with their smørrebrød.

 Smørrebrød is typically served at lunch, and most smørrebrød restaurants close late afternoon.
 Smørrebrød restaurants are popular, make sure you call ahead and reserve a table.